globalresiliencepartnership/globalresiliencepartnership.github.io/_selected_teams/team16.md

 image:

-focus: India
+focus: South and Southeast Asia

 expertise:
-  - This
-  - That
+  - Coastal Communities Resilience

 organizations:
-  - The other thing
+  - The Nature Conservancy
-  - Free cotton candy
+  - Wildlife Conservation Society
 ---
 The description goes here as the content.